osteele/p5-server/README.md

 A list of libraries, and the global variables that trigger including a library, is in `./config/libraries.json`.

+Limitations:

+- Generated sketches use a CDN.
+(I may add an option to use local files instead.)
-I haven't tested this on instance-mode sketches, or on Windows.
+- I haven't tested this on instance-mode sketches
+- This hasn't been tested on Windows.
+- It doesn't recognize scripts inside of HTML files

 ## License